 To be clear, can the Desktop Application (regardless of subscription type) actually be used to access Matters that are being hosted online?
 How does that work?

 Yes!
 The new Limine operates like many popular modern applications that can be accessed either through a web browser or via a downloadable native application.
 The new Desktop Application can be used for offline work on local Limine Matters, and with an Internet connection can directly access hosted Limine Matters in real time; there is no need to download documents from the website and re-import them into a different tool.
 Web Application and Desktop Application users can work side by side in the same Matter at the same time, with their respective work being immediately visible to each other.
 For most functions, the two applications can be used interchangeably and the choice is just a matter of preference.
 The most notable exception is offline use cases—such as formal evidence presentation in trial or hearings—which the Desktop Application is specifically tailored to support.

 Is the current version of Limine still available?
 Will I be able to upgrade if I buy a license now?

 Yes and yes—Limine 1.3 is still available and in active use by many litigators.
-All existing Limine customers will be eligible to upgrade to a Standard Subscription of the new version as soon as it is generally available, free of charge, for the duration of their original license term.
+All existing Limine customers will be eligible to upgrade to a Standard Subscription of the new version as soon as the new Desktop Application is generally available, free of charge, for the duration of their original license term.
 We will also be offering an upgrade path to an Enterprise Subscription for existing Limine customers.